Secondary High School Guidance

 Schools after JFK

 Our students continue in many different schools according to their choice and their parents’ choice.
 Here are some examples of some schools in Switzerland where our students are placed: Le Rosey, Aiglon College, Beau Soleil, Brillantmont, Collège Champittet, TASIS Lugano and Zuoz.
-Some examples in the UK: Welliongon College, Eton College, King Edwards Witley and Cheltenham Ladies.
+Some examples in the UK: Wellington College, Eton College, King Edwards, Witley and Cheltenham Ladies.
 Other students also chose to go back to their own country or follow their family to a new destination.

 We have a particular cooperation and collaboration with our sister school Le Rosey for whom we prepare students to enter this prestigious establishment.
 While this partnership arrangements do not guarantee entry for our students, Le Rosey has a particular confidence in the preparation of the students to a boarding and academic standard, the quality of our school reports and other application documents.